opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

-if_seq_no | number | only perform the index operation if the last operation that has changed the document has the specified sequence number if_primary_term | number | only perform the index operation if the last operation that has changed the document has the specified primary term pipeline | string | The pipeline id to preprocess incoming documents with
+if_seq_no | number | only perform the index operation if the last operation that has changed the document has the specified sequence number if_primary_term | number | only perform the index operation if the last operation that has changed the document has the specified primary term pipeline | string | The pipeline id to preprocess incoming documents with require_alias | boolean | When true, requires destination to be an alias.
+Default is false

 ## indices.add_block